trunglv/custom_order_number/README.md

 Sequence number will calculate by website scope not store scope.

 ### Support
-Adustment or to add more features is possible -- so if you are interested, pls contact me.
+You want to adjust it or to add more features is possible -- so if you are interested, pls contact me.
 Again via (Trung) ["luuvantrung@gmail.com"]

 Issues : You can post an issues here.